Spangdahlem Air Base: History

 After emerging as the victors in the Second World War, the Western Allies (France, US, UK) occupied western Germany under the terms of the Potsdam Agreement.
 With the creation of NATO in response to Cold War tensions in Europe, USAFE wanted its vulnerable fighter units in West Germany moved west of the Rhein River to provide greater air defense warning time.
 France agreed to air base sites within its zone of occupation in the Rheinland-Palatinate.
 Spangdahlem base was constructed between 1951 and 1953 at a cost of roughly $27,000,000 using French and German contractors, working under the supervision of a French government agency.
-The initial USAF military presence began on 1 September 1952 with the arrival of the 7352d Air Base Squadron on 1 September 1952 from Fürstenfeldbruck Air Base near Munich.
+The initial USAF military presence began on 1 September 1952 with the arrival of the 7352d Air Base Squadron from Fürstenfeldbruck Air Base near Munich.
 The mission of the 7532d ABS was to prepare the facility for an operational wing.

 10th Tactical Reconnaissance Wing

 On 10 May 1953 the 10th Tactical Reconnaissance Wing was reassigned to Spangdahlem AB from Toul-Rosieres Air Base, France.
 The base population at this time totaled slightly more than 1,900 personnel.
 Operational squadrons of the 10th TRW were: